smahdihussaini/dream-adventure/README.md

 - __Leran More About New York City Section__

-  - in this section user can learn more about new york city and it has a link to travel wiki for more information
+  - In this section, user can learn more about new york city and it has a link to the travel wiki for more information.

 ![Learn More About New York City](https://github.com/smahdihussaini/dream-adventure/blob/main/media/5.png)

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the New York City looks like.
+  - The gallery will provide the user with supporting images to see what New York City looks like.

 ![Gallery](https://github.com/smahdihussaini/dream-adventure/blob/main/media/2.png)

 - __Tourism Places__

-  - This page will allow the user to get familiar with famous places to visit in Ney York City
+  - This page will allow the user to get familiar with famous places to visit in New York City.

 ![Tourism Places](https://github.com/smahdihussaini/dream-adventure/blob/main/media/3.png)